Rikard Spets

-Rikard Spets (born March 19, 1971, in Trondheim) is a Norwegian writer from Sandefjord.
+Rikard Spets (born March 19, 1971, in Trondheim) is a Norwegian writer and politician from Sandefjord.
 He debuted in 2011 with the crime novel Allahs tårer.

+He got elected to the Storting for the Progress Party in 2025.

 Spets graduated in marketing and worked as a sales and marketing until in 2007 he resigned to pursue his dream of becoming a writer.